intermezzOS/kernel/README.md

 chapter of the book.
 Some chapters might have further sub-chapter directories as well.

+The `src` directory contains the latest version of the code.
+The chapters should end up building up to what’s in `src`.

 ## License

 This project is dual licensed under Apache2/MIT.
 See the two `LICENSE-*` files